anishumar/CreatistSwiftUI/TOKEN_REFRESH_IMPLEMENTATION.md

 2. **Battery Efficient**: Only monitors when app is active
 3. **Secure**: All tokens stored in Keychain
 4. **Robust**: Multiple fallback mechanisms
-5. **Debug Friendly**: Built-in monitoring tools

 ## Testing

 ### Manual Testing
 1. Log in to the app
-2. Go to Settings → Debug → Token Status
+2. Wait for token expiration (or set a short expiry in backend for testing)
-3. Monitor the countdown timer
+3. Monitor the app logs for automatic refresh events
 4. Verify automatic refresh when timer reaches 0

 ### Simulating Token Expiry
-1. Use the debug view to see current token status
-2. Wait for token to expire naturally (15 minutes)
+1. Wait for token to expire naturally (15 minutes)
-3. Or manually trigger refresh to test the flow
+2. Or manually trigger refresh via API tools if needed

 ## Troubleshooting

 ### Common Issues

 1. **Token not refreshing automatically**
-   - Check if TokenMonitor is started (debug view)
+   - Check if TokenMonitor is started (see logs)
    - Verify expiration time is stored correctly
    - Check network connectivity